Arthur Day

 Pre War

-Arthur Day was born on 10 May 1893 in Ashwell, Hertfordshire, the son of Leopold and Mary Day, and was baptised on 23 November 1906 in Ashwell.
-He was one one of sixteen children.
+Arthur Day was born on 10 May 1893 in Ashwell, Hertfordshire, the son of Leopold Day, and Mary Ann Elizabeth (nee Bonfield), and was baptised on 23 Nov 1906 in Ashwell.
+His parents were married.

 Wartime Service

-He was wounded in the head by a German bomb on 11 June 1918 and died a few days later on 17 June 1918 at No. General South African Hospital, France and is buried in Abbeville Communal Cemetery Extension, France.
+Arthur was wounded in the head by a German bomb on 11 Jun1918 probably when on dismounted duty in the trenches and died a few days later on 17 Jun 1918 at No. 1 General South African Hospital, France and is buried in Abbeville Communal Cemetery Extension, France.

 Additional Information

-His father received a war gratuity of £11 10s and pay owing of £14 2s 10d.
+His father received a war gratuity of £11 10s and arrears owing of £14 2s 10d.
+His father also receive probate of £155 16s 6d.
 No pension records have been found.

-Arthur's brothers, Harry, Cyril, Jack and Edward all served in the war and survived.
+Arthur's brothers, Harry, Cyril, Jack and Edward all served in the Great War and survived.
 He was one of five brothers serving in the armed forces.

 Battalion details - from Findmypast: